Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <p>
-Consider the scenario where we aim to find the student with the highest GPA among a pool of 2500 students.
+Consider the scenario where we aim to find the student with the highest age among a pool of 2500 students.
 What if the chosen method for this task is inefficient, causing it to take an excessively long time?
 To illustrate, think about finding a word in a dictionary.
 How would you tackle such a problem?
 This highlights the importance of the methods we employ and the approaches we take to solve problems.
 These factors can drastically influence the amount of time and effort the computer expends on problem-solving.
 This underscores another reason why it is crucial to learn and understand these principles.
 </p>